JonathanWoollett-Light/spiky/README.md

 - Manages depdencies with [Poetry](https://python-poetry.org/).
 - Generate docs with `poetry run pdoc -o docs src/spiky`.
-- Format with `poetry run black .`
+- Format with `poetry run black --check .`
+- Check types with `poetry run pyright --warnings`
+- Test with `poetry run pytest`
 - We can remove all the `#type: ignore`s when `cupy` sorts itself out and adds a type stub.

 ## TODOs